-If you believe that all or a portion of a public record has not been disclosed or has been improperly exempted from disclosure, you may appeal to the Township Board by filing a written appeal of the denial with the office of the Township Supervisor.
+If you believe that all or a portion of a public record has not been disclosed or has been improperly exempted from disclosure, you may appeal to the Township Board by filing a written appeal of the denial with the office of the Township Clerk/FOIA Coordinator.

 The appeal must be in writing, specifically state the word "appeal," and identify the reason or reasons you are seeking a reversal of the denial.
+You may use the Township FOIA Appeal Form (To Appeal a Denial of Records), which is available on the Township's website: www.NorvellTwp-MI.gov.

 The Township Board is not considered to have received a written appeal until the first regularly scheduled Township Board meeting following submission of the written appeal.
 Within 10 business days of receiving the appeal the Township Board will respond in writing by: